 Once the construction for this project is completed, commuters in Las Vegas will experience drastic changes in travel speeds.
 If someone is going northbound on the I-15 during peak hours, they will be traveling at approximately 60 miles per hour instead of the current 28 miles per hour.
 Going southbound on the US 95 to I-15, the average speed will be approximately 56 miles per hour instead of 18 miles per hour.
 These speed changes will positively affect people’s commute during the morning and afternoon rush hours (NDOT).

 How PK Electrical is Contributing to this Project:

 PK Electrical, Inc. is an electrical engineering firm located in Reno, NV and Denver, CO.
-For more information about our Reno and Denver electrical engineering company, or if you are interested in learning more about our electrical engineers and designers and their contributions to other projects, check out our website.
+For more information about our Reno and Denver electrical engineering firm, or if you are interested in learning more about our electrical engineers and electrical designers and their contributions to other projects, check out our website.